Neonnaut/vocabug-ts/rabbit hole/reference.md

 ## Brassica

-### Category backreferences
+### Category references

-Backreferences allow explicitly specifying the correspondence between categories.
+References allow explicitly specifying the correspondence between categories.
-Two forms of backreference exist: identifier backreferences, and numeric backreferences.
+Two forms of reference exist: identifier references, and numeric references.

-An **identifier backreference** is written as `@#id` followed by a category, where the identifier `id` can be any grapheme except `#` which is not followed by a tilde.
+An **identifier reference** is written as `@#id` followed by a category, where the identifier `id` can be any grapheme except `#` which is not followed by a tilde.
-Identifier backreferences extend over the entirety of a rule: any two categories with the same identifier must match or produce an element at the same index as each other.
+Identifier references extend over the entirety of a rule: any two categories with the same identifier must match or produce an element at the same index as each other.